microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 This will instruct init (systemd) to set the configured mode on boot.
 The `force_enforcing` option will set enforcing in the config and also add `enforcing=1` in the kernel command line, which is a higher precedent than the config file.
 This ensures SELinux boots in enforcing even if the /etc/selinux/config was altered.

+#### SELinuxPolicy
+An optional field to overwrite the SELinux policy package name.
+If not set, the default is `selinux-policy`.

 #### CGroup
 The version for CGroup in Mariner images can be enabled by using the `CGroup` key with value containing which version to use on boot.
 The value that can be chosen is either `version_one` or `version_two`.
 The `version_two` value will set the cgroupv2 to be used in Mariner by setting the config value `systemd.unified_cgroup_hierarchy=1` in the default kernel command line.
 The value `version_one` or no value set will keep cgroupv1 (current default) to be enabled on boot.